- Executive directors

-Bachelor of Applied Science in Mineral Engineering (Mining), South Australian Institute of Technology; MBA, Trium Global Executive NYU/LSE/HEC; Directors’ Education Program, Institute of Corporate Directors
+BSc (Mineral Engineering), South Australian Institute of Technology; MBA, Trium Global Executive; ICD.D, Institute of Corporate Directors

-Mr Reid has 41 years of international mining experience and has held senior leadership roles in numerous countries.
-He has served as a director of SSR Mining since January 2013 and a director of Eldorado Gold since May 2013.
+Mr Reid has 42 years of international mining experience and has held senior leadership roles in numerous countries.
+He has served as a director of SSR Mining since January 2013 and as a director of Eldorado Gold since May 2013.
 He served as Chief Operating Officer of Goldcorp from January 2007 until his retirement in September 2012, and prior to that was the Company’s Executive Vice-President in Canada and the USA.
 Before joining Goldcorp, Mr Reid spent 13 years at Placer Dome in numerous corporate, mine management and operating roles.
 He also held leadership positions at Kingsgate Consolidated and Newcrest Mining, where he was responsible for the Asian and Australian operations.

 Yunus G.H.
 Suleman (61)

-BCom, University of Kwa-Zulu Natal; BCompt (Hons), University of South Africa, CA (SA)
+BCom, University of KwaZulu-Natal (formerly Durban Westville); BCompt (Hons), University of South Africa; CA(SA)

-Mr Suleman serves as an independent Non-executive Director of Liberty Holdings Limited, Liberty Group Limited, and Albaraka Bank Limited, and is the Global Treasurer of the World Memon Organisation.
-He was previously Chair of KPMG South Africa (resigned February 2015) and Director of Tiger Brands Limited (resigned November 2018).
+Mr Suleman serves as an independent NED of Liberty Holdings Limited, Liberty Group Limited, and Albaraka Bank Limited, and is the Global Treasurer of the World Memon Organisation.
+He was previously Chairperson of KPMG South Africa (resigned February 2015) and Director of Tiger Brands Limited (resigned November 2018).